nguyenngocbaocmt02/nguyenngocbaocmt02.github.io/_pages/about.md

 - Tran Thi Huong, **Bao Nguyen**, Vo Khac Hiep, Le Trong Vinh, Huynh Thi Thanh Binh.
 Adaptive periodic charging scheme using hybrid fuzzy state-based reinforcement learning in WRSNs. *Under Review*.

-If you find any technical/implementation error in our papers/codes, please report by sending me an email.
+If you encounter any technical or implementation errors in our papers or codes, please report them by sending me an email.
 Thank you!

 # 🚀 Projects